Alcohol and Drug Rehabilitation Centers in Orange, Texas

 409-670-9524

-Recovery Council Southeast Texas is committed to assisting the people of Orange, TX. and the surrounding areas to recovering from the problems and issues that arrive from drug an/or alcohol abuse.
+Recovery Council Southeast Texas is committed to assisting the people of Orange and the surrounding areas to recovering from the problems and issues that arrive from drug an/or alcohol abuse.
 Because of this, Recovery Council Southeast Texas administers a wide assortment of services in line with their belief of treatments that work - including inpatient detox facilities, outpatient substance abuse treatment services, long term rehab facilities, inpatient addiction treatment centers, short term drug addiction treatment and others.

 Recovery Council Southeast Texas also feels that it is of the upmost importance that every person gets specific treatments that are tailored to their needs to help ensure treatment is a success.
 This is why it is specialized in a wide variety of treatment modalities, including substance abuse counseling approach, 12-step facilitation approach, cognitive/behavior therapy, relapse prevention, motivational interviewing, dual diagnosis drug rehab and others.
 Additionally, Recovery Council Southeast Texas is specialized in self-help groups, seniors or older adults, transgender or (LGBT) clients, persons with serious mental illness, programs for the hearing impaired, persons with post-traumatic stress disorder, as well as other special programs.
 In general, the treatment services that this alcohol and drug rehab center uses strive to achieve true and lasting sobriety for each of its clients.